Get Help From a Drug Charge Lawyer Near You

 It can feel hopeless if you’re arrested for drug possession, accused of selling drugs, or are facing other drug-related charges.
 But there’s a lot an Indianapolis drug lawyer can do to help.

 Hessler Law has extensive experience handling Indiana drug charges, and we are ready to protect your record, future, and freedom.
 Your Indianapolis drug attorney will review the evidence, negotiate to reduce or dismiss the charges and fight for you in court if necessary.
 Don’t take our word for it, read our 30+ 5 star reviews from happy clients.

 For a free and confidential consultation with an Indianapolis drug charge lawyer at Hessler Law, call 317-886-8800.

-Why Hire a Drug Attorney
+Why Hire an Indiana Drug Defense Attorney

 Possession, trafficking, sale, and other acts associated with illegal drugs are no joking matter.
 Many are prosecuted as felonies with very harsh consequences.
 If convicted, you face years behind bars, hefty fines, and a permanent criminal record.